- Posted by admin

 Jade Goes Beyond the Color of Green

 Surprising to many, jade is found in a variety of different colors: green, lavender, red, yellow, white and black.
 Green is, of course, the most traditional color but even that varies in hues and densities.

 The value of jade is enhanced by its translucence, while the lack of translucence decreases its value.
 The finest jade has evenly distributed color, although both jadeite and nephrite often have veins and streaks of which some patterns are extremely valued.

-Where is Jade Mined?
+Where is Jade Found?

 Nephrite has been found in the United States, Western Canada, Central America, New Zealand and Russia.
 The rare and more precious jadeite comes from Burma, now known as Myanmar.

 Jade is taken from the mountains in bolder form and is also found near water, where its softer exterior material is eroded away, exposing its prized interior.
 Jade ranges in size from one to two pounds to nearly ten tons.